percona/k8spsmdb-docs/docs/encryption.md

         apiVersion: v1
         kind: Secret
         metadata:
-          name: some-name-vault
+          name: my-cluster-name-vault
         type: Opaque
         stringData:
           keyring_vault.conf: |-
              token = s.VgQvaXl8xGFO1RUxAPbPbsfN
              vault_url = vault-service.vault-service.svc.cluster.local
-             secret_mount_point = pxc-secret
+             secret_mount_point = psmdb-secret
         ```

         !!! note

             the `name` key in the above file should be equal to the
-            `spec.vaultSecretName` key from the `deploy/cr.yaml` configuration
+            `secrets.vault` key from the `deploy/cr.yaml` configuration
             file.

     2. To turn on TLS and access the Vault server via HTTPS, you should do two more things:

         * add one more item to the secret: the contents of the `ca.cert` file
             with your certificate,
         * store the path to this file in the `vault_ca` key.

         ```yaml
         apiVersion: v1
         kind: Secret
         metadata:
-          name: some-name-vault
+          name: my-cluster-name-vault
         type: Opaque
         stringData:
           keyring_vault.conf: |-
             token = = s.VgQvaXl8xGFO1RUxAPbPbsfN
             vault_url = https://vault-service.vault-service.svc.cluster.local
-            secret_mount_point = pxc-secret
+            secret_mount_point = psmdb-secret
             vault_ca = /etc/mysql/vault-keyring-secret/ca.cert
           ca.cert: |-
             -----BEGIN CERTIFICATE-----